JHiba/Editable-doc-App/README.md

-#  Editable-doc-App: AI-Powered Image to Formatted DOCX
+#  Editable-doc-App: =Image to Formatted DOCX

 A professional document conversion application.
 This tool extracts text from images (handwritten or printed) while preserving basic formatting such as bold, italics, and paragraph alignment.